 Animal Kingdom Lodge Villas

 You can, but other Disney hotels, which are not DVC resorts, will cost you a lot more points.
-For example, a week in a studio at the Beach Club Villas anytime in October 2010 will cost 105 points.
-By comparison, a week in a standard room at the Yacht Club at the same time will cost 352 points.
+For example, a week in a studio at the Beach Club Villas in early October 2016 will cost 107 points.
+By comparison, a week in a standard room at the Yacht Club at the same time will cost 350 points.

 You can use your points to pay for hotels at Disney resorts around the world - Disneyland in California, Disneyland Resort Paris, Hong Kong Disneyland Resort and the Toyko Disney Resort.
 Again, you will end up using a lot more points this way.
-Taking the above example, a week long stay in a standard view room at the Disneyland Hotel in California in October 2010 would cost you 192 points and a week long stay in the Newport Bay Club at Disneyland Resort Paris (very similar in theming to the Beach Club) in late October 2010 would cost you 193 points.
+Taking the above example, a week long stay in a standard view room at the Disneyland Hotel in California in October 2015 would cost you 256 points and a week long stay in the Newport Bay Club at Disneyland Resort Paris (very similar in theming to the Beach Club, although not as luxurious) in mid October 2015 would cost you 246 points.

 Yes!
-There are three other collections offered by DVC, where your vacations can be paid using your DVC points.
+There are two other collections offered by DVC, where your vacations can be paid using your DVC points.

 This allows you to travel to destinations all over the world.
 There are literally hundreds of destinations across the States in the World Passport Collection and other worldwide destinations include the Caribbean, Canada, Mexico, South America, Europe, Asia, Africa and even Australia and New Zealand.